CINSU

 1. First, a group of key stakeholders with an interest in addressing a complex issue, or resolving a problematic situation, come together in a specially configured room and are asked to generate a set of ‘raw’ ideas (commonly 50 – 200) about what might potentially have a bearing on the issue.
 Idea clarification, categorisation, and voting helps the group to generate a field representation of the complex landscape and identify the sub-set of ideas that are most central to the issue (see step 1 & 2 in Figure 1 below).

-2. Next, using collective intelligence (CI) software, the relationship between ideas is compared systematically in pairs using a session-specific relational question (e.g., “Does problem A significantly aggravate problem B?”).
+2. Next, using collective intelligence (ISM) matrix-based structuring software, the relationship between ideas is deliberated upon by the group systematically (i.e., multiple, pairwise relational deliberation) using a session-specific relational question (e.g., “Does problem A significantly aggravate problem B?”).
 Unless there is majority consensus, the relation does not appear in the final analysis.

-3. After all the critical issues have been compared in this way, CI software generates a graphical structure (or problematique) showing how the issues are interrelated.
+3. After all pairwise decisions have been made by the group, the CI software generates a graphical structure (or problematique) showing how the ideas are interrelated.
 The problematique can be viewed and printed for discussion.

 4. The problematique becomes the launch pad for further deliberation and action planning.
-The logical structure of issues under examination is visible in the problematique and when generating solutions or action plans.
+The logical structure of relations under consideration is visible in the problematique and when generating solutions or action plans.

 5. When the group is satisfied that they have modelled both the various components of the issue at hand, and devised the best possible set of solutions or actions, the CI session closes and each member leaves with a detailed action plan, a specific set of goals to work on, and the roadmap and logic describing how all the various plans and goals of each member will work together to address the complex issue.